 How to store?

 - As you cannot refreeze already defrosted food, make sure you cook all the sausages contained in the package.
 You can refreeze some of the sausages once they are thoroughly cooked and cooled.
-Pack them in freezer bags and freeze for about 1-2 months.
+Pack them in freezer bags and freeze them for about 1-2 months.

 - Leftovers keep well in the fridge in an airtight container for 2-3 days.